BrianHicks/bytes.zone/drafts/state-transition-tables.md

 ---
 {
   "type": "post",
-  "title": "state-transition tables and update functions", "summary": "Elm's update functions are also secretly state transition tables.", "published": "2020-08-31T00:00:00-05:00",
+  "title": "state-transition tables",
+  "summary": "A simple exercise to check our thinking about state.", "published": "2020-08-31T00:00:00-05:00",
 }
 ---